-Getting prepared for your photo shoot can be a daunting task, but we have some tips to ensure the process is smooth and painless.
+Preparing for your shoot can be a daunting task.
+These 16 tips will make the process smooth and painless.

 Prepare for your shoot by doing some homework.
 Before meeting with the photographer for your photo shoot, it is important that you know what you want.
 By knowing the message and feeling that you want people to take away from the images, you will have a better understanding of what the photographer will need to shoot.